An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Methodology

-The models are trained in the "perfect model framework," using coarse-resolution prognostic variables from CCAM as predictors rather than fields directly from the driving GCM.
-For consistency, we select the same set as \citep{rampal2025reliable}, namely: zonal wind speed ($U$) [m/s], meridional wind speed ($V$) [m/s], temperature ($T$) [K], and specific humidity ($Q$) [g/kg].
+Both training and evaluation follow the ``perfect model framework", in which coarse-resolution prognostic variables from CCAM are used as predictors rather than fields directly from the driving GCM \citep[e.g.,][]{rampal2024enhancing, doury2023regional, van_der_meer_deep_2023}.
+This approach isolates the algorithms' extrapolation capabilities from discrepancies between RCM and GCM inputs.
+For consistency, we select the same set as \citet{rampal2025reliable}, namely: zonal wind speed ($U$) [m/s], meridional wind speed ($V$) [m/s], temperature ($T$) [K], and specific humidity ($Q$) [g/kg].
 Each prognostic variable is selected from two simulated pressure levels in the atmosphere (500 and 850 hPa).
 To match typical GCM resolution \citep{maraun2016bias}, these fields have been re-gridded to a uniform 1.5\textdegree\, latitude-longitude grid ($\sim$130 km at 40\textdegree S) with conservative remapping.
 We also include topography (surface elevation) at a high resolution (12 km) as a static (time-invariant) predictor, as it has helped models learn location-specific biases (e.g., orographic rainfall) \citep{bailie2024quantile, rampal2025reliable}.
 All dynamic predictor fields are standardised based on the mean and standard deviation computed over the training dataset, as implemented in \citet{rasp2020weatherbench, rampal2022high, rampal2025reliable}, and topography is normalised to $[0,1]$ as implemented in \citet{rampal2025reliable}.